Botanical Name: Filipendula ulmaria.

 Habitat: Meadowsweet grows commonly in damp meadows, fens, marshes, wet swamps, wet woods, and wet rock ledges; however, it does not grow on acid peats.

-The plant is native of Europe and West Asia.
+The plant is native to Europe and West Asia.
 Later, the medicinal plant has been introduced and cultivated in North America.

 Plant Description: Meadowsweet is a perennial herbaceous plant.
 The stems are erect, grooved, and reddish to purple in color.